egoist/poi.js.org/docs/presets.md

 poi.run('test', webpackConfig => {
   // The `webpackConfig` is the actual webpack config object
   // Not the webpack-chain instance
-  // This function will be invokes as the last step in the command doSomething()
+  // This function will be invoked as the last step in the command doSomething()
 })
 ```